Unity-Technologies/com.unity.mobile.logcat/External/UnityLogcatServer/README.md

 On-device server for the Android Logcat package's live screen streaming.
 It mirrors a device display, encodes each frame as JPEG and writes the frames to a socket that the Unity Editor reads.
+The same socket carries touch events back the other way, so the live view is interactive.

 This is not an Android application.
-It has no manifest, no resources and no activity - it is a dexed jar started by `app_process`, running as the `shell` user, which is what lets it call the hidden display-mirroring APIs that a normal app cannot.
+It has no manifest, no resources and no activity - it is a dexed jar started by `app_process`, running as the `shell` user, which is what lets it call the hidden display-mirroring APIs, and hold the `INJECT_EVENTS` permission, that a normal app cannot.

 ## Building